What is the Rotary MK Swimathon?

 • It’s an annual fun day that’s raised over half a million pounds for local charities since 1994.

-• Each year, 7 or 8 local charities are identified to benefit from the Swimathon.
+• Each year, between 7 and 9 local charities are identified to benefit from the Swimathon.

 • It’s free to enter and held at Wolverton Pool.

-• 50+ teams of up to six swim on a relay basis for 55 minutes in a 25-metre pool.
+• 50+ teams of six swim on a relay basis for 55 minutes in a 25-metre pool.

 • No special swimming ability is needed.